Skip to main content

 While the Recast Brussels Regulation has broadened the potential scope of Dutch attachment orders within the EU, the practical implementation of these orders on overseas assets remains limited, particularly for those located outside EU borders.

-An essential aspect of the attachment process within the Netherlands entails the provision of undertakings and security.
+An essential aspect of the attachment process in the Netherlands entails the provision of undertakings and security.

 The Dutch Code of Civil Procedure (DCCP) grants courts the authority to impose conditions on attachment orders, particularly regarding security for potential damages.
 Article 701 of the DCCP stipulates that courts may require applicants to provide security as a prerequisite for granting an attachment order.